ruckertm/HINT/hintview/Linux/README.md

 ## HINT
-Sources and Documentation for Viewing HINT files under Linux
+Sources and Documentation for Viewing HINT files under Linux.

+This implementation of a viewing application is the simples of all the viewing applications presented on this site.
+It can be used as a starting point for your own application.

 ### Makefile
 Controls the making of the hintview application.